Dewick75/Predict/README.md

 - **Ideal scenario**: Points would form a perfect diagonal line
 - **Model quality**: Closer points to the diagonal indicate better predictions

+As shown in the visualization above, the scatter plot provides insights into how well the model predictions align with actual house prices.

 ## 🔍 Model Insights

 The linear regression model assumes a linear relationship between: